Chao216/Linux-Shell-programming/README.md

 ```shell
 VARIABLE_NAME=`command`
 ```

+notice, when use variable inside a quote, use double quote "", single quote will ignore variable.

 ### 1.1 export and environment variable

 if you want  a variable to be accessible globally in the mcahine, export it as a environment variable in `/etc/profile`